-David Azar is an attorney in California who focuses his practice on class actions on behalf of defrauded investors and consumers, as well as disputes regarding contracts, partnerships, closely-held corporations, corporate governance, and other complex commercial matters for businesses and individuals.
+Mr. Azar focuses his practice on class actions on behalf of defrauded investors and consumers, as well as disputes regarding contracts, partnerships, closely-held corporations, corporate governance, and other complex commercial matters for businesses and individuals.
 He also provides corporate counseling in pre-litigation and transactional matters, working with transactional or specialty counsel to provide a litigation perspective or to act as an outside general counsel.
-A description of his representative class action and business litigation matters is included below.

 - Securities Fraud/Breach of Contract.
 Served as co-lead counsel in a class action resulting in total recovery for investors of $219 Million against Bank of New York Mellon and Wells Fargo relating to their work for a company that turned out to be a massive Ponzi scheme; reflects one of the largest recoveries against indenture trustees in United States history.